Twometer/libyoutube/README.md

 OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ```

+Also, I am not in any way associated with YouTube or Google.
+This is a completely unofficial project.